- Understand what Optimizely’s multi-armed bandit optimization is and how it works

 - Decide when to choose a multi-armed bandit optimization instead of an A/B experiment

-Optimizations are set-it-and-forget-it algorithms designed to squeeze as much lift from a set of variations as possible without concern for visibility into whether a variation is fundamentally better or worse.
-Therefore, these algorithms ignore statistical significance in favor of maximizing your goal.
+When you optimize, on the other hand, you’re using a set-it-and-forget-it algorithm designed to squeeze as much lift from a set of variations as possible, without concern for visibility into whether a variation is fundamentally better or worse.
+What that means is, you’re ignoring statistical significance in favor of maximizing your goal.

-Multi-armed bandit optimizations aim to maximize performance across your variations with respect to your primary metric by dynamically re-allocating traffic to whichever variation is performing the best.
+Multi-armed bandit (MAB) optimizations aim to maximize performance of your primary metric across all your variations.
+They do this by dynamically re-allocating traffic to whichever variation is currently performing best.
 This will help you extract as much value as possible from the leading variation during the experiment lifecycle, so you avoid the opportunity cost of showing sub-optimal experiences.

 Here are a couple cases that may be a better fit for a multi-armed bandit optimization than a traditional A/B experiment: